nextflow-io/faq/README.md

             cuffmerge -o CUFFMERGE \
                       -g ${annotationFile}
                       -s ${genomeFile}
                          ${gtf_filenames}
         """
     }

-Here the process `cufflinks` will run for each sample from our `STARmappedReads` channel.
+* Here the process `cufflinks` will run for each sample from our `STARmappedReads` channel.

-We then peform the `collectFile` operator on the channel `cufflinksTranscripts`.
+* We then peform the `collectFile` operator on the channel `cufflinksTranscripts`.

-For each file in the channel, we add the file name plus a new line to the file 'gtf_filenames.txt' as text.
-This txt file is then set to a new channel `GTFfilenames`
+* For each file in the channel, we add the filename plus a new line to the file 'gtf_filenames.txt' as text.
+* This text file is then set to a new channel `GTFfilenames`.

-In cuffmerge, we now have as input the aforementioned text file PLUS the actual GTF files themselves.
-This ensures they are accessible from the work directory.
+* In cuffmerge, we now have as input the aforementioned text file PLUS the actual GTF files themselves, ensuring the GTF are accessible from the work directory.